 But that’s what we did and we were used to it; at least we were working a lot and we didn’t do five sets a night anymore.
 So that was good, but we had played a lot and we were ready for action.
 For us, whether it was the Whisky or playing at Budokan, every gig was basically a battle of the bands.
 You had to outdo the other.
 You had to just be as good as possible and fight your way to the top.
 Most people didn’t get anywhere and they had to give up, but we got lucky and were successful enough to be able to keep going.

 I think the real reason we did those shows had to do with money.
 You know, our manager was like, “OK, you have this show to do.”
 You know, he didn’t have to go out there seven nights a week, so like, what the hell, you know?
 We were running around all over the place.
 But we were so used to it working all the time.
 My memory of The Whisky and any other stuff from that period is it was almost one big, long gig.
 It’s all kind of runs into each other.
 We were playing all over the place.
-We’d go from the Whisky to Budokan to Shakey’s Pizza Parlor in Bettendorf, Iowa, the night after you get back in Japan.
+We’d go from the Whisky to Budokan to Shakey’s Pizza Parlor in Bettendorf, Iowa, the night after you get back from Japan.
 All I know is we were jumping around from one level of success to the next.

 Rock Cellar: Cheap Trick and AC/DC enjoyed a close friendship, playing shows together in the ‘70s.